CChenLi/HandWriteDataSetBuild/README.md

 # HandWriteDataSetBuild

 ![example](https://user-images.githubusercontent.com/63531857/100561286-52635e00-326d-11eb-8423-5f75e2b9fb62.png)
-> The above image is an example.
+> The above image is an example output of this project.
 Built by concat 6 output togather.

 The script for building hand write dataset.
 A sub-project for Bai character dataset.